Last updated on June 24th, 2019 at 10:00 am

 - 1/4 tsp pepper or to taste

 - 1 tbsp hot sauce I used Sriracha (optional)

 - In a large skillet heat the 1 tbsp of the olive oil over medium high heat.
 Add the sliced mushrooms and saute until they start to brown, about 3 to 5 minutes.
 Remove from skillet and set aside.

 - In the same skillet add the remaining olive oil, add chopped onion, celery, carrot and cook for 3 to 5 minutes until the onion is translucent and celery is tender.

 - Add the coriander, cumin, onion powder and stir in the white wine.
-Add the couscous and chicken broth, season with salt and pepper and stir well.
+Add the couscous and vegetable stock, season with salt and pepper and stir well.
 Turn the heat down and cook for about 7 minutes.
 At this point most of the liquid should be absorbed.